PROGRAM\/ Select the dates below for full details \/

 Panelists:

-- Japanese Federation of Bar Associations
+- Naoko Yoshino, Secretary General at Japan Federation of Bar Associations

 .Group Dinner